 Select a single feature from each of the N clusters with best importance scores.

 Hierarchical clustering provides a simple way of clustering the features that does not require prior knowledge of the number of clusters (Webb, 2002).
 The method starts with each individual feature in its own cluster and proceeds in a number of steps where the pair of clusters that minimise a criterion are merged at each step.
-The average linkage criterion was used in our method, and is the average dissimilarity over all pairs of objects in the two clusters.
-The dendrogram is graphical representation of the clustering process.
+The average linkage criterion, which is the average dissimilarity over all pairs of objects in the two clusters, was used in the proposed method.
+The dendrogram is a graphical representation of the clustering process.

 Cluster stability and strength of correlation within each cluster are the key factors to consider when choosing the number of clusters and can be visually interpreted from the dendrogram.
 The naïve Bayes classifier, using a ten bin histogram to model class densities, was chosen to evaluate importance primarily because it makes no assumptions about the form of the class distributions and can thus provide a generic measure of separability.
 It is simple, fast and recognised as being accurate for a variety of problems (Hand and Yu, 2001).
 The “naïve” assumption of feature independence is of no consequence when testing individual features.
 These justifications aside, our reasoning for the choice of dissimilarity metric, clustering algorithm and selection criterion is loose and other options could be also be effective.

 The number of clusters, N, can be specified by the user based on the size of the training set or chosen using a grid search with the final classifier accuracy as performance measure.
 To avoid biased accuracy estimates, all classifier accuracy evaluation, for cluster ranking or selection of N, is done on unseen test data using a ten-fold cross validation (Bishop, 2003).
 Major benefits of the cluster ranking method are its speed and that it allows hand-picking of the single features that represent each cluster.
 The flexibility to choose features allows the user to favour those features that are fastest to compute or perhaps to choose those features that are more readily understood.
-If these factors are not of importance, the highest individually ranked feature in each cluster can be chosen.
+If these factors are not of importance, the highest individually ranked feature in each cluster can be chosen automatically.

 Data and Ground Truth

-A three class, multi-spectral pixel data set was used in this study to evaluate the effectiveness of the proposed method.
+A multispectral image was used to evaluate the effectiveness of the proposed method.
 The pixel data originated from radiometrically corrected VHR aerial images, obtained from Chief Directorate: National Geospatial Information (NGI), a component of the South African Department of Rural Development and Land Reform.
-The images were captured with an Intergraph DMC camera which provides multi-spectral red, green, blue and near-infrared (NIR) bands at a 0.5m/pixel resolution.
+The images were captured with an Intergraph DMC camera which provides multispectral red, green, blue and near-infrared (NIR) bands at a 0.5m/pixel resolution.
 The overlapping spectral responses of this sensor are shown in Figure 1.
-The data set was built as part of a broader vegetation mapping study being conducted in the Little Karoo, an arid region in South Africa.
+The data set was built as part of a broader vegetation mapping study being conducted in the Little Karoo, a semi-arid region in South Africa.

-The three classes of interest are described in Table 1.
+The imagery was used to differentiate three information classes of interest (Table 1).
 The data ground truth labels were generated by visual inspection and manual delineation of objects belonging to the various classes in the images.
 Table 2 shows the total number polygons and pixels ground truthed for each class.

 Figure 1 Intergraph DMC relative spectral responses